 Google is your friend and a great way to discover similar companies.
 It's also a source of information on them.
-Search for public records such as annual reports, company filings or government records.
+Search for public records such as annual reports, company filings, or government records.
 Business benchmarking reports by industry are also available and offer a high-level benchmark.
 The amount of data you'll unearth can be overwhelming but stick to collecting data directly comparable to the metrics/ KPIs you identified in your business.

 Data, data, data analysis

 Businesses create an endless amount of data.
-Benchmarking asks you to collect that data and analyse and compare it.
+Benchmarking asks you to collect that data and analyze and compare it.
 For example, if your focus is marketing, and your objective is to improve your email marketing campaigns, you'll need to understand how effective you are at reaching and engaging your audience.

-Internally, metrics such as campaign performance, subscriber growth, open rate and click through rate, can help you assess the success of your email campaigns.
+Internally, metrics such as campaign performance, subscriber growth, open rate, and click-through rate, can help you assess the success of your email campaigns.
 Read together – and alongside analysis of your content – you can gauge what resonates with your audience, what doesn't, and where there is room for improvement.

 Connecting Mailchimp to your 9Spokes dashboard enables you to monitor this information easily.